tytydraco/yessleep/out/Something_strange_is_happening_at_Oilsbrooke_Mental_Research_Facility_.md

 Several times we have discussed the nature of my mind's sickness, and despite my suggestions, Doctor Branthor has assured me that I, and most of the inpatients here at the facility, are suffering from schizophrenic hallucinations, personality disorders and other afflictions or diseases.

 At first I disagreed with the man, but who am I to question such a brilliant mind in his field of study?
-Only a madman would do such a thing.
+Only a madman would subscribe to such a foolish belief.

 The longer I worked for him, the more I saw the truth.
 His truth.